-Challenge: For many health conditions, we lack full understanding of the underlying mechanisms, including the predisposition to disease, how environmental and genetic factors affect the occurrence and course of the diseases, what affects treatment success, etc. Consequently, it is difficult to develop adequate prevention strategies, accurate and timely diagnostics, and targeted therapeutic interventions.
-In order to develop innovative interventions ranging from health promotion to treatment, a better knowledge and understanding of the biological mechanisms is paramount.
-By elucidating the mechanisms of diseases and factors contributing to health status, IHI can provide better targets and approaches to develop new and more precise personalised health innovations for prevention, diagnosis and therapy, as well as facilitating good health while aging.
+For many health conditions, we lack full understanding of the underlying mechanisms, including the predisposition to disease, how environmental and genetic factors affect the occurrence and course of the diseases, what affects treatment success, etc. Consequently, it is difficult to develop adequate prevention strategies, accurate and timely diagnostics, and targeted therapeutic interventions.
+To develop innovative interventions ranging from health promotion to treatment, a better knowledge and understanding of the biological mechanisms is paramount.
+By elucidating the mechanisms of diseases and factors contributing to health status, IHI can provide better targets and approaches to develop new and more precise personalised health innovations for prevention, diagnosis and therapy, as well as facilitate staying in good health longer while aging.

-Scope: The Innovative Health Initiative will cover the identification of new mechanisms underlying health status and disease development, biomarker identification and validation as well as elucidating potential new mechanisms for therapeutic actions, including innovative methods of data exploitation.
-The scope will also cover standardisation activities to facilitate the development of new health technologies, better identify individuals with disease predisposition, predict and monitor disease progression and assess the efficacy of targeted treatments.
+The Innovative Health Initiative will cover the identification of new mechanisms underlying the health status and diseases development, biomarkers identification and validation as well as elucidating potential new mechanisms for therapeutic action, including innovative ways of data exploitation.
+The scope will also cover standardisation activities to facilitate the development of new health technologies, to better identify individuals with disease predisposition, to predict and monitor disease progression and to assess the efficacy of targeted treatments.

-In the specific context of IHI as a cross-sectoral partnership, more efficient use of various research tools or paradigms offered by emerging industry sectors (e.g. innovative imaging methods, robotics or artificial intelligence) may bring a new insight to understanding of health and disease.
-Using the services from European Research Infrastructures for digitalized research (with reproducible workflows, data management and analysis, complex modelling and in silico simulation) could be beneficial.
+In the specific context of IHI as a cross-sectoral partnership, more efficient use of various research tools or paradigms offered by new industry sectors (e.g. using innovative imaging methods or artificial intelligence) may bring a new angle to the understanding of health and disease.
+Using the services from European Research Infrastructures or EOSC-Life17 for digitalized research (with reproducible workflows, data management and analysis, complex modelling and in silico simulation) could be beneficial.